kazualkazzy/LinkinPark-fan-page/README.md

 1. Click navigation bar links.
 DO they take you to the correct section of the page?
 2. Click on a logo image.
 Does it take you to home page?
 3. Resize the window.
 Does toggle icon appear and your menu works then it is clicked?
+4. Click 'Read more' button.
+Does it take you to page section 'About us'?

+#### About Us:

+In this section I wanted to have only short paragraph and images of member.
+I wanted paragraph to be on a left side of page and images on a right.
+The best helper in this case was bootstrap grid system.
+I just have to make sure that iamges and paragraph align in a way I wanted them.

+1. Resize window.
+Do images and paragraph of text responding correctly on a smaller devices?

 # Deployment: